French Lick Springs Hotel: Early development

-The main hotel building (Windsor) was destroyed by a fire in 1897.
-Rebuilt on an even grander scale, a major resort that catered to guests seeking the advertised health benefits of the town's sulfur springs.
+The main hotel building (Windsor) was destroyed by fire in 1897.
+It was rebuilt on an even grander scale.
 Three major springs were located on the French Lick resort's property: Bowles (renamed Lithia), Proserpine, and the better-known Pluto.
 The area's mineral water and baths were alleged to cure more than fifty ailments, including gout, alcoholism, and rheumatism, among others.

 Taggart era

 In 1901 the property was sold to an investment group that included Thomas Taggart, a politician and former mayor of Indianapolis.
 Taggart served three terms as mayor of Indianapolis (1895 to 1901), as a chairman of the Democratic National Committee, and briefly in the U.S. Senate (1916).
 Other members of the investment group included William McDoel, president of the Monon Railroad; Crawford Fairbanks, a Terre Haute brewery owner; and Livingston T. Dickson, a limestone quarry owner.
 The new owners spent more than $200,000 on improvements, including a redesign and enlargement of the main wing (1901–02), sometimes called the front or east wing, designed by architect William Homer Floyd.
 The main wing's new design overlaid the hotel's Late Victorian architecture with Mediterranean Revival architecture, most notably the Italian Renaissance style that was popular in the late nineteenth and early twentieth century.
 The exteriors of the main wing and later additions were unified with similar proportions, a consistent roofline, and the hotel's distinctive buff-colored brick.

 Around 1905 Taggart bought out his partners to become the hotel's sole owner.
 Under his direction, the hotel was transformed into a first-class resort that included the main wing (1901–1902), a recreation center (formerly the bath house, 1910–11), and four connected wings: annex (1905, remodeled 1911), west (1910–11), deluxe (1914–15), and north (1924–25).
 These facilities housed lobbies and guest room, dining rooms and bars, offices, shops, and a spa.
 The annex wing provided offices and guest rooms.
 The west wing, the hotel's first fireproof wing, included an elaborate Italian Renaissance Revival-style pavilion, originally named the Pluto Bar.
 The seven-story deluxe wing housed guest rooms and suites, including accommodations for the Taggart family when they resided at the hotel.
 The hotel's six-story north wing provided the hotel with conference and exhibition spaces.